Shaheed Dweep: A Haven for Nature Lovers and Adventure Seekers

 Shaheed Dweep (Neil Island) is part of Ritchie’s Archipelago, situated between Swaraj Dweep and Rose Island.
 The island is relatively flat, and much of its land was historically used for paddy cultivation, leaving very little natural forest cover.
 Most of the remaining greenery is confined to the reserve forest in the island’s northwestern region.
 Due to the limited forest cover, Shaheed Dweep tends to be slightly warmer than nearby Havelock Island.

-Natural bridge Neil Island
+Natural Bridge, Neil Island

 The Natural Bridge on Shaheed Dweep, popularly known as the Howrah Bridge, is a striking rock formation shaped by the sea over time.
 Located at Lakshmanpur Beach II, it is best seen during low tide, when visitors can walk across the exposed reef.
 This natural wonder is essentially an arch formed by two living coral formations growing together, creating a breathtaking and unique spectacle along the island’s coastline.